lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 ```

 [](#fig:SantaLucia) shows a comparison between the experimental and theoretical melting temperatures of hundreds of DNA oligonucleotides predicted with the [SantaLucia model](doi:10.1146/annurev.biophys.32.110601.141800).
 The average absolute deviation is smaller than $2.3$ K.

+[^two_state]: The two-state model can be applied to all those cases where two objects can reversibly bind and unbind (*e.g.* two proteins, or a protein and a small molecule)

 (sec:hairpin_formation)=
 ### Hairpin formation